 We couldn’t agree more.
 Here, Cooper shares several rules to live by the next time you’re on a flight.

 1. Don’t go barefoot.

 Cooper’s biggest pet peeve on planes is bare feet.
 “I cannot tell you how many planes I have been on lately where people whip off their flip-flops and [perch] their gnarly hobbit feet on the food tray or wall,” he laughs in honesty.
-“I take off my shoes but I wear my socks.
+“I take off my shoes, but I wear my socks.
 I make sure my socks are clean.”

-Not only are bare feet a cringe-worthy spectacle to anyone who hates feet, they’re also unsanitary.
+Not only are bare feet a cringe-worthy spectacle to anyone who hates feet, but they’re also unsanitary.
 “You know the liquid on the bathroom floor?
 That’s not all water.
 You are aware of that, aren’t you?” adds Cooper.

 2. Employ common courtesies… like hygiene.

-“I promise you, I was on a plane and there was a person who not only let their dogs out to air, they were clipping their toenails,” says Cooper, mortified.
+“I promise you, I was on a plane, and there was a person who not only let their dogs out to air, they were clipping their toenails,” says Cooper, mortified.
 “I sat there watching and hearing the sounds; I didn’t even know what to do.
 I wanted to call TSA.
 I hoped it was a TSA violation.”

 The decision to clip your toenails on a plane should be a no-brainer: